Garry Wickerd Ph.D., NCSP, BCBA

 - B.A., Brigham Young University

-I am an Assistant Professor of Educational and School Psychology at the University of Southern Maine (USM) after practicing school psychology for four years.
+I am an Associate Professor of Educational and School Psychology at the University of Southern Maine (USM) after practicing school psychology for four years.
 I practiced as a school psychologist in Minnesota and California before seeking an academic position.
 School psychology is a second career for me.
 I was a high school teacher in Florida and Georgia for six years before going to graduate school in school psychology.

 My current research interests include behavioral assessment, assessment of culturally and linguistically diverse students, and the history of school psychology.
 I teach courses in assessment, ethics, and applied behavioral analysis.